simon-brooke/geocsv-lite/README.md

 # geocsv-lite

-A wee tool to show comma-separated value data on a map.
+An ultra-lightweight tool to show comma-separated value data on a map.

 ## Overview